 - subscribe to this travel advice to receive email updates each time it's reissued

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy, High Commission or Consulate of Singapore, for the most up-to-date information.
+As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, you should contact the nearest Embassy or consulate of Singapore for the most up to date information.

-Make sure your passport has at least six months’ validity from your planned date of return to Australia.
-You should carry copies of a recent passport photo with you in case you need to replace your passport while overseas.
-Singapore authorities require all travellers (including those transiting Singapore) to have at least six months’ validity remaining on their passports.
-Many Australians with less than six months’ validity on their passports have been refused entry into, or exit from, Singapore.
+Singapore authorities require all travellers (including those transiting Singapore) to have at least six months validity remaining on their passports.
+Many Australians with less than six months validity on their passports have been refused entry into, or exit from, Singapore.
 If you are refused exit from Singapore, you will need to apply for an emergency passport, which can take the High Commission up to two working days to process.